AWS Explained: A Practical Guide to Using Amazon's Cloud for Business Growth

 Executive Summary

-What is Aws and why is it important in Technology?
+What is AWS and why is it important in Technology?

-The Core Pillars: AWS Hosting Services
+The Core Pillars: Cloud Hosting on AWS

-Driving Innovation with AWS AI
+Driving Innovation with AWS's AI Tools

 Specialized Solutions and Cost Considerations